 Section 3.
-Representaties to the Student Council shall be elected as follows:
+Representatives to the Student Council shall be elected as follows:

 (a) Candidates shall be nominated by a petition signed by ten per cent of the membership of their respective classes.
-These petitions shall be presented to the Election Board in session assembled from 10:00 to 10:30 A. M. on the Second Wednesday in May, except those of the first semester Fershman Class matriculating the following fall term, whose petitions shall be presented to the Chairman of the Election Board by 10:00 A. M. on the third Wednesday after the first Monday of the fall semester.
+These petitions shall be presented to the Election Board in session assembled from 10:00 to 10:30 A. M. on the Second Wednesday in May, except those of the first semester Freshman Class matriculating the following fall term, whose petitions shall be presented to the Chairman of the Election Board by 10:00 A. M. on the third Wednesday after the first Monday of the fall semester.

-(c) The Election Board shall announce all nominees at once and shall appoint persons from each class to supervise the elections.

-- (d) The election shall be held by secret ballot from 10:30 A. M. to 3:30 P. M. one week after the final date for the presentation of petitions in the following manner: Each voter shall have a ballot and may cast one vote for as many candidates as there are positions to be filled from his class.
+- (b) The Election Board shall consist of the holdover members of the Student Council, a faculty member appointed by the President of the College, who shall be Chairman of the Board, and the President of the Student Body, as an exofficio member with a vote only in case of tie. - (c) The Election Board shall announce all nominees at once and shall appoint persons from each class to supervise the elections. - (d) The election shall be held by secret ballot from 10:30 A. M. to 3:30 P. M. one week after the final date for the presentation of petitions in the following manner: Each voter shall have a ballot and may cast one vote for as many candidates as there are positions to be filled from his class.
 The ballot shall carry such information as the Election Board may deem advisable and necessary to the proper marking of the ballot.
 In all cases all names of candidates shall be listed alphabetically.
-In the counting of the votes the candidate (or those candidates) who shall receive a greater number of votes than any other candidate for the poistion (or positions) to be filled, shall be elected.
+In the counting of the votes the candidate (or those candidates) who shall receive a greater number of votes than any other candidate for the position (or positions) to be filled, shall be elected.
 The ballot shall in no way indicate party affiliation. - (e) Election for first semester Freshmen matriculating in the fall shall be held from 10:30 A. M. to 2:00 P. M. one week after presentation of petitions and in the manner stipulated above, (Article I, Section 2 (a), also Article I, Section 3.) - (f) The voter shall present his name to the faculty member appointed under the provisions of

 Article I, Section 3 (b).
 This faculty member snall have at the polling place a list of qualified students supplied by the offices of the Dean of Men and the Dean of Women.
-If the prospective voter's name as presented by him appears on the list and if he is able to give such information as may be demanded by the faculty adviser (information which must prove identical with that on the voting list) to prove his identity is that which he claims it to be (the decision resting with the election board) he shall be permitted to vote.
+If the prospective voter's name as presented by him appears on the list and if he is able to give such information as may be demanded by the faculty adviser (information which must prove identical with that on the voting list) to prove his identity is that which he claims it to be (the decision resting with the Election Board) he shall be permitted to vote.
 Seniors graduating before the following September (as listed by the academic deans), post-graduates, and students not regularly enrolled shall not be allowed to vote for any candidate for student office.